jain40470/GoQuant_Simulator/README.md

 ## 🖥️ Frontend UI

-This frontend application, built with **React** and **Vite**, enables users to input trading parameters and view real-time simulations of expected trading costs on the OKX exchange.
+Frontend application built with **React** and **Vite**, enables users to input trading parameters and view real-time simulations of expected trading costs on the OKX exchange.

 ## Features